JessiVelazquez/DrumMachine/README.md

 # DrumMachine

-A drum machine application using HTML, CSS, and Javascript
+A drum machine application using HTML, CSS, and Javascript.

+This is based on a tutorial on www.developedbyed.com